Swedish name: Managerial Perspectives on Strategy and People D

 Module 1.
 Perspectives on Strategy, 7.5 credits

-This module highlights key challenges facing contemporary firms in a globalized world.
+This module highlights key challenges facing contemporary organizations in a globalized world.
 The students will gain an interdisciplinary understanding of the business context and the intertwined nature of its events and processes.
-Alternative theoretical perspectives on strategy will be presented to provide a comprehensive platform for the forthcoming core modules.
-Students will practice to think strategically from both an internal and external perspective.
-Module 1 integrates theoretical insights with practical applications in a learning environment characterized by active participation, both individually and in groups.
-Throughout the module the students are encouraged to develop their own strategic approaches.
+Alternative theoretical perspectives on strategy will be presented to provide a comprehensive platform for strategic decision making in the forthcoming core modules.
+Students will practice strategic thinking from both an internal and external perspective.
+The module integrates theoretical insights with practical applications in a learning environment characterized by active participation, both individually and in groups.
+Students will also practice making strategic analyses, identifying options, and recommending appropriate solutions that are both rooted in theory and actionable.
 During the module, students will also be introduced to methods of working in international teams and the code of academic conduct, e.g. referencing, or how to avoid plagiarism and cheating.

 Expected learning outcomes